NeutronStarDAO/ConstellationBook-English/src/0.JourneytoWeb3/JourneyoftheDreamWeaver.md

 Dominic has assembled a very strong team of blockchain developers, including cryptography, computer science, and mathematics professors, PhDs and postdocs, cryptocurrency experts, senior engineers, and professional managers.

+The Internet Computer is the crystallization of 5 years of R&D by top cryptographers, distributed systems experts, and programming language experts.
+Dfinity currently has close to 100,000 academic citations and over 200 patents.

-I believe that blockchain will still be one of the most interesting, influential, and fastest-growing technology fields in the next 10 years.
+I believe that blockchain will still be one of the most interesting, influential, and fastest-growing technology fields in the next 10 years. 🚀🚀🚀

 Currently, there is no other chain better suited for deploying applications than IC.

 This is the story I wanted to tell about Dominic, but his own story is far from over, and has just begun...

+As Dominic himself said: "Our mission is to push towards a blockchain singularity, where the majority of the world's systems and services are created using smart contracts, and run entirely on chain, a transformation that will also take years."

 <div class="center-image">
     <img src="assets/JourneyoftheDreamWeaver/WeCha(1)@1.5x.jpg" style="zoom: 23%;" />